Los Angeles Theft Crimes Attorney

 It is also possible to steal a person's identity over the internet.

 Identity theft is a serious theft crime and can be prosecuted as a misdemeanor or a felony crime in California under federal law.
-The punishment for identity theft can result in a federal sentence of 5 to 30 years in a federal prison.
+The punishment for identity theft can result in a federal sentence of 5 to 30 years in federal prison.

 You will also receive a permanent mark on your criminal record.
 If you have been arrested for identity theft or are under investigation by the Federal Bureau of Investigation or police for identity theft or any related fraudulent activity, you will need an experienced criminal defense lawyer on your side.